 The first year is an introductory year with results from Years 2 and 3 determining your degree classification.
 A particular feature is the option of writing a dissertation in your final year.
 This is highly regarded by employers because it indicates that you can undertake original research.

-The first year provides a graduated transition to studying economics and politics at degree level, and offers instruction in the skills, techniques and arguments that you will use.
+Year one provides you with a graduated transition to studying economics and politics at degree level, and offers instruction in the skills, techniques and arguments that you will use.

-You will study 60 credits in Politics and 60 credits in Economics during your first year of study.
+You will study 60 credits in Politics modules and 60 credits in Economics modules during your first year.

 |Module title||Module code||Credits|